scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

    SubjectKeyIdentifier ::= KeyIdentifier
 ~~~~

-This extension MUST always be non-critical (which is the default, see the code block displaying the generic format of SCION control-plane certificates in [](#general-cert-req)).
+This extension MUST always be non-critical (which is the default).
 However, SCION implementations must error out if the extension is not present.

 ##### `keyUsage` Extension